-All live vertebrate animal work conducted by AU faculty, either at on-campus or outlying sites, must be approved by the IACUC.
-Moreover, the OHSP as a component of the animal care and use program is included in the IACUC's semiannual program reviews.
+All live vertebrate animal work conducted by Auburn University faculty, either at oncampus or outlying sites, must be approved by the IACUC.
+Moreover, the OHSP as a component of the animal care and use program is included in the IACUC semiannual program reviews.